Cross-Servicing Debt Collection System:

 Please send Agency Profile updates to Cross-Servicing Agency Liaison staff.

-Currently, DMS does not have the capability of validating TINs for our creditor agency partners.
+Currently, Fiscal Service does not have the capability of validating TINs for our creditor agency partners.

 You should work with your assigned liaison.
 If your liaison discovers issues with the report populating the details for an IPAC, he/she will escalate the issue for you and keep you informed of the progress toward a solution.